Hurleveur/CTF/CTF_README.md

   5. Concatenate all: `52426545667261676D656E745F636F6C6C6563746F725F32303234`
   6. Convert hex to ASCII: `RBT{fragment_collector_2024}`

+#### 5. Hidden in shadows
+Can be found by selecting the name of Léandre, in the inner html.

 ### 🟡 MEDIUM CHALLENGES (200-325 points)

 #### 6. Internal Documentation (225 points)